wiz0u/WTelegramBot/README.md

 After that, here are the points you should pay attention to when migrating existing code:

 ### Changes needed in your code:
-- On `TelegramBotClient` constructor (or options), you will need to provide ApiID and ApiHash _(obtained from https://my.telegram.org/apps)_ as well as a DbConnection, typically SqliteConnection:
+- On `TelegramBotClient` constructor (or options), you will need to provide an ApiID and ApiHash _(obtained from https://my.telegram.org/apps)_ as well as a DbConnection, typically SqliteConnection:
     ```csharp
     // requires Nuget package: Microsoft.Data.Sqlite
     var dbConnection = new Microsoft.Data.Sqlite.SqliteConnection(@"Data Source=WTelegramBot.sqlite");
     ```
     _MySQL, PosgreSQL, SQLServer are also supported_
-- `TelegramBotClient` is `IDisposable`, so you should call `.Dispose()` when you're done using it, otherwise it will stay actively connected to Telegram servers and might not save its latest state ℹ️ Remember to close/dispose the dbConnection as well
+- `TelegramBotClient` and `WTelegram.Bot` are `IDisposable`, so you should call `.Dispose()` when you're done using it, otherwise it will stay actively connected to Telegram servers and might not save its latest state.
+  ℹ️ Remember to close/dispose the dbConnection as well
 - Error messages on `ApiRequestException` may sometimes differ from the usual Bot API errors
 - FileID/FileUniqueID are not compatible with official Bot API ones, they are to be used with this library only.
-- Calling `MakeRequestAsync` with API request structures is not supported _(except GetUpdatesRequest)_ Use the direct async methods instead
+- Calling `MakeRequestAsync` with API request structures is not supported _(except GetUpdatesRequest)_
+  Use the direct async methods instead.
 - There is no support for HTTP / Webhooks (see [support for ASP.NET apps])
 - Methods DeleteWebhookAsync & LogOutAsync are forwarded to the Cloud Bot API.
 Use method CloseAsync to logout locally.
 - Serialization via Newtonsoft.Json is not supported, but you can use System.Text.Json serialization instead with `WTelegram.BotHelpers.JsonOptions`